-Yin Yoga: A Guide to the Practice, Benefits, and Myths
+Yin Yoga Explained: A Guide to the History, Practice and Benefits

 Yin Yoga is a distinct and meditative branch within the diverse yoga world.
 Unlike its more active counterparts, this form emphasizes long-held, passive poses, providing a unique approach to wellness and mindfulness.
 The essence of this practice lies in its slow pace and focus on the body’s deeper tissues.
 This contrast with dynamic forms like Vinyasa or Ashtanga makes this practice a perfect complement, rather than a replacement, offering a holistic approach to physical and mental health.
 To know Yin Yoga, one must explore its history, characteristics, philosophy, benefits and poses.